 According to legend, two hermits lived in the village many centuries ago.
-Over several nights they both saw lights on a rock and after investigation, discovered an image of the Virgin Mary – hidden by other hermits to keep her safe as the country was under Muslim occupation.
+Over several nights they both saw lights on a rock and after investigation, discovered an image of the Virgin Mary hidden by other hermits to keep her safe, as the country at that time was under Muslim occupation.
 A small hermitage was constructed to harbour this image, and this in turn attracted pilgrims, leading later to the construction of the village’s very own monastery.

 Pritzker Prize winning architect Eduardo Souto Mouro presented, in 1989, a plan to adapt the premises to a Pousada (accommodation) and works began in 1994, with the opening of the Pousada Mosteiro de Amares in 1997.

 Luxury accommodation in Portugal: Inside Pousada Mosteiro de Amares